zunder1990/SELF--Room-Feedback/README.md

 * session_start_offset_min: (minutes) How long the scheduled session start time to begin accepting votes / feedback.
 * session_end_offset_min: (minutes) How long past the scheduled sessio end time to stop accepting votes / feedback.
 * simulate_voting: (boolean) Simulate voting as simple test of Google Sheet connection and local vote log.
-* simulate_date: (MM-DD string) Date to simulate
-* simulate_time_start: (HH:MM string): Simulation start time.
-Similation will add to this time at a rate of 10 simulated minutes to 1 physical minute.